grantj-re3/FlindersTheses-adt2equella/equella_oai/README_alma1.md

 end
 ```

-### Normalization rule to show type of Masters degree
+### Normalization rule-file to show type of Masters degree

-This rule must appear after the subject-discipline rule which creates 695.a

 ```
+# This rule must appear after the subject-discipline rule which creates 695.a
 rule "Equella thesis - modify 655.a for Masters by Research" when
     (exists "024.a.flex-*") AND (exists "695.a.* thesis") AND (exists "500.a.(Research Higher Degree)")